Senior Associate, Hogan Lovells U.S. LLP

 Fellowship awarded to support work towards a JD in Law at Yale University

-Born in New Jersey, Sundeep is the son of Indian immigrants.
-His parents came to America in the 1970s, leaving behind families that they felt duty-bound to support.
-Through their example, Sundeep learned the moral value of helping others.
+Born in New Jersey, Sundeep is the son of Indian immigrants who came to America in the 1970s in search of a better life, leaving behind families they felt duty-bound to support.